psx-spx/psx-spx.github.io/docs/cdromfileformats.md

   1800h 800h  LZSS compressed data, part 3               ;-4th sector
   ...   ..    etc.
 ```
-Note: The file format & compression method is unrelated to ZOO archives (to
+Note: The file format &amp; compression method is unrelated to ZOO archives (to
 distinguish between the formats: ZOO archives have [0014h]=FDC4A7DCh, the
 ZOO/LZSS files have [0014h]=Garbage).<br/>
 The decompressed WTC\\*.ZOO files can contain large TIMs, or chunk-based